domijan/kh/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of kh is to …
+The goal of kh is to make it easier to fit spatial models which deal with contiguity.

 ## Installation